PrivateGER/PrivateGER/README.md

 I'm PrivateGER, a self-taught developer from Germany.

-I sometimes contribute to open-source and release most of my work to the public, although my current largest project is closed-source.
+I sometimes contribute to open-source and release most of my work to the public.

 ### Skills
 - PHP8